-The fuel tank is equipped with a rubber vent hose.
+The fuel tank is equipped with a rubber vent hose which terminates in the sediment bowl.
 A small plastic check valve mounted in the vent hose allows air to enter the tank, but minimizes fuel spillage when the craft is tipped over.
 Inspect the check valve in accordance with the Periodic Maintenance Chart.